adrianolszewski/model-based-testing-hypotheses/README.md

 8. want to effectively adjust for multiple testing using parametric exact method employing the estimated effects and covariaces through the multivariate t distribution ("MVT")?
 This is far better than Bonferroni :-) But forget this flexibility when using plain tests!

 Fair enough?

+## What will you present in this repository?

+We will do 3 things.

+1. We will asesss how well the classic tests can be replicated with models.
+OK, I hear you: but why, if tests are faster nad rarerly fail?
+Because sometimes there may be no test that fits your needs in your statistical package.

+2. We will extend the classic tests, for example to more than 1 factor with interactions.
+That's exactly the place where models enter the scene!
+Want to compare % of succeseses between males and females?
+Smokers and non-smokers?
+Check their interactions?
+In other words - do you want "ANOVA" for the binary response case?
+OK, that's exactly where we will go.

+3. We will run some basic analyses of contrasts by employing severeal models and estimation methods and the awesome emmeans package.
+So, we will try GLM, GEE-GLM, GLS (MMRM) to compare % of success, counts, ratios, maybe concentrations (via log-linked gamma regression) via contrasts.

+That's my plans.
+But first I need to cover the basic tests.

 ## But the model-based testing is SLOW!
 Let's be honest - model-based testing can be (and IS) **SLOWER** than running a plain good-old test, especially if you perform then under multiple imputation approach to missing data (where you repeat the same analysis on each of dozens of imputed datasets and then pool the results.), especially if you also employ the Likelihood Ratio testing (LRT).